 The history of software development spans decades.
 We benefit from the best practices, design patterns, and nuggets of wisdom that has accumulated over half a century.

 The crypto space is an ever-growing uncharted territory.
-There’s no definitive stack of tools - like LAMP or MEAN in web development - to build decentralized apps.
+There’s no definitive stack of tools to build decentralized apps.
 There are no developer handbooks like Design Patterns or Clean Code for smart contracts.
-Information and tools are scattered all over the place.
+Information about tools and best practices are scattered all over the place.

 You’re reading the missing guide I wish existed.
 It summarizes the lessons I’ve learned from writing smart contracts, building decentralized applications, and open source projects in the Ethereum ecosystem.